gpaumier/gp2/src/articles/2010-08-07 prototype-upload-wizard-unveiled-for-wikimedia-commons.rst

 .. source-link: https://blog.wikimedia.org/2010/08/07/prototype-upload-wizard/
 .. source-label: Wikimedia Tech blog
 .. image: /images/2010-08-07_UploadWizard_screenshot.png
-.. image-caption: Screenshot of the prototype’s interface
+.. image-caption: Screenshot of the prototype's interface

 .. highlights::

-    If you’ve ever tried to upload a file to Wikimedia Commons, you may have grown frustrated.
+    If you've ever tried to upload a file to Wikimedia Commons, you may have grown frustrated.
 Our new upload wizard aims to make it easier to contribute multimedia works to Wikimedia projects, and the first test results look promising.

 `Wikimedia Commons <http://commons.wikimedia.org>`__ is the media library associated with Wikipedia; it is a central repository for all Wikimedia projects, and any media file shared there can be used in any Wikipedia page in any language.
 Wikimedia Commons is curated by a multilingual community and recently reached 7 million files.